Things to Do in NYC in SeptemberJuly 18, 2018 - by City Guide News Desk

 (9/22-9/23) Now in its 36th year, the traditional County Fair at the Queens County Farm Museum features blue ribbon competitions in produce, livestock, arts and crafts, and more.
 Enjoy the Amazing Maize Maze, pie-eating and corn-husking contests, pig-racing, hayrides, carnival rides, and a midway.
 Visit craft vendors, food vendors, enjoy music, and more.
 11am-6pm. queensfarm.org

-(Ongoing) Kids of all ages will want to check out the brand new Gulliver's Gate, a $40 million extravaganza that allows visitors to travel the globe without leaving Times Square.
+(Ongoing) Kids of all ages will want to check out Gulliver's Gate, a $40 million extravaganza that allows visitors to travel the globe without leaving Times Square.
 Latin America, Asia, the Middle East, Russia, and Europe are all here in incredibly detailed miniature.
 And don’t let that word “miniature” fool you—Gulliver’s Gate feels like it covers acres, stretching a full city block with the wonders of the world.

 (Ongoing) Aspiring scientists and astronauts will want to explore the New York Hall of Science in Queens, brimming with interactive exhibits (plus an outdoor playground).

 Things to Do in NYC in September: Music & Nightlife